almandin/krbjack/README.md

 In the meantime, the tool starts multithreaded TCP servers to mimick your target TCP services.
 It starts to serve SMB, HTTP, whatever service you state in the command line.
 It does so just like an SSH port forwarding : when you reach to the attacker's started services, krbjack initiates connection to the true legitimate service on the same port, and forwards every packet from the legitimate client, to the legitimate service.
 This way, a full man in the middle is performed both ways, this prevents traffic from being completely blocked.

-When the man in the middle is performed, every single packet is inspected to find kerberos AP_REQ packets (containing what's necessary to authenticate to services).
-When such a ticket is found to be sent from a client, it is NOT forwarded to the legitimate service, but it is used in real time to connect to the legitimate service *on behalf* of the legitimate client.
+When the man in the middle is performed, every single packet is inspected to find kerberos AP_REQ packets (containing what's necessary to authenticate to services) or other authenticating packets.
+When such a packet/ticket is found to be sent from a client, it is used in real time to connect to the legitimate service *on behalf* of the legitimate client.
 This way krbjack can perform authenticated stuff to the legitimate service.
 At the moment only SMB is supported, meaning that krbjack performs authenticated SMB actions at this time of the attack workflow.
 It then uses this authenticated channel to check if the legitimate client was an administrator (tries to list directory ADMIN$ - C:\Windows).
 If it happens that the client was an administrator, man in the middle is stopped, DNS records are fixed ant it then uses the very same authenticated channel to perform a full psexec.

 Krbjack also modifies packets on-the-fly depending on the protocol to remove security flags when possible (SMB flags "signing required", "supported" etc... though it is quite naive for the time being).